 Conversely, I believe if you share information you can empower people.
 That is the essence of my mission – to empower through awareness.
 I envision a world in which effective tools for self-care and empowerment are available to everyone, and aim to do my part by creating awareness via information, education and resources that are accessible from anywhere and offering something for everyone.

-different paths to recovery However, knowledge alone is not necessarily powerful.
+However, knowledge alone is not necessarily powerful.
 AA founder Bill Wilson conveyed that warning in recounting his own story when he wrote, "Surely this was the answer: self-knowledge.
 But it was not, for the frightful day came when I drank again."
 Knowledge that increases awareness that can then be followed accordingly by taking action – that is definitely powerful.

 There are many different paths that lead to greater health in recovery; choose the routes that resonate with you.
 I will continue to share more options for you here so "keep coming back."
 If you have thoughts or questions about anything mentioned in this article, leave a comment below to connect and contribute to the discussion.